facebook/hhvm/hphp/runtime/vm/jit/retranslate-all.md

 --------

 The retranslate all feature performs many retranslations simultaneously.
-These threads need space to translate into before statically relocate to the final location in the translation cache.
+These threads need space to translate into before they statically relocate to the final location in the translation cache.
 If we allocated this space for every thread, then we'd run out of low memory.
 Therefore a single piece of low memory is allocated to be used as a "virtual address space".
 This is where the worker threads *think* they're writing the translations, when in fact the assembler is writing them to the actual location allocated by the worker thread as scratch space.